bypschroeder/ai_drawingbot/README.md

 # AI-Drawingbot

 The AI-Drawingbot is an interactive system that transforms text prompts into physical line drawings.
 It uses the LUIS image generation API from Hof University to create images based on user input.
-These images are then converted into vector-friendly line art and plotted onto paper using a custom-built XY-plotter made from 3D-printed parts and controlled by an Arduino.
+These images are then converted into vector graphics and plotted onto paper using a custom-built XY-plotter made from 3D-printed parts and controlled by an Arduino.

 ## Installation